Numbers can be broken down into smaller numbers or themselves and 1.

 For example, the factors of 8 are 1, 8, 2, 4.

-In this lesson we are also discussing the concept of the Greatest Common Factor for the given two numbers.
+We are also discussing the concept of the Greatest Common Factor for the given two numbers.
 The GCF is the largest number the two given numbers could be divided by.

 The Least Common Multiple is the smallest number that could be divided by the given two numbers.